Galactic dark matter halos: From anisotropic fluids in general relativity to Horava-Lifshitz gravity: Fluid interpretation and rotation curves

 This is formally the same algebraic structure encountered in classical GR descriptions of global monopole exteriors~\cite{Barriola:1989hx} and of spherically symmetric string-cloud/string-hedgehog sources~\cite{Letelier:1979ej}.
 We stress, however, that our observation is restricted to this stress–energy-level correspondence within the reduced model: it does not claim the same microphysical origin, topological content, or full spacetime solution as genuine monopole or string configurations in the underlying (unreduced) theory.
 We can then derive the continuity equation for this new fluid.
 Considering the conservation of $T^{\mu}_{\nu, h}$ and the pressure we obtain:

 which, expectedly, has \eqref{halo_profile} as solution, once the integration constant is suitable fixed.
+The radial component of the same conservation law, $\partial_r p_r + 2(p_r - p_t)A^\prime /A = 0$, is satisfied identically by $p_r = -\alpha/(4\pi G A^2)$ and $p_t = 0$, so the effective-fluid interpretation is consistent in both components.
 This effective halo fluid is strictly conserved: since the added term is a spatial scalar density of weight $+1$ and leaves the (reduced) hypersurface-deformation algebra unchanged, it does not break the Hamiltonian constraint symmetry, and no source term can appear in the continuity equation.
 Conversely, a genuine source term could arise from modifications such as explicit time dependence (e.g. $\alpha(t)$), preferred-foliation terms involving lapse derivatives $a_i = D_i \ln N$ (in a style very similar to HL), non–weight-$+1$ additions, or nonlinear lapse-dependent potentials like $\sqrt{h} F(N)$.
 We do not pursue these possibilities here and leave their phenomenological explorations for future work.

-Then, we derive the Misner-Sharp mass for both fluids and the continuity equation for dust.
-The first integral of equation \eqref{grr} is:

-On the one hand, $F_m(r)$ is the usual Misner-Sharp mass associated with the geometric mass sourced by the dust and defined, via the Hamiltonian constraint, as: